 Chemistry or Physics

-Students can choose to enroll in either CHM 030 (4 credits) or PHY 011 & 012 (5 credits).
-Chemistry builds the lab into their lecture course, so CHM 030 includes both lecture and lab.
+Students can choose to enroll in either CHM 030 (4 credits), CHM 040 (4 credits) or PHY 011 & 012 (5 credits).
+CHM 040 is intended for students considering a major in chemistry or biochemistry, or in one of the related science or engineering fields that require a strong background in chemistry (please review additional details regarding Chemistry placement).
+Chemistry builds the lab into their lecture course, so CHM 030 and CHM 040 include both lecture and lab.
 Physics offers the lecture and lab as two different courses.
 For regular engineers, it doesn’t matter which science course you take first.
 The other course will be taken in the spring.
 Generally speaking, chemical engineering, bioengineering, and environmental engineering take more chemistry in their degree programs.
 Civil engineering, computer engineering, electrical engineering, industrial engineering, materials science and engineering, and mechanical engineering take more physics than chemistry.
 A student who has a preference for a given major might use this for guidance in the first course.
 Note: DO NOT take PHY 005 or PHY 010.
 They will not meet the engineering requirement for PHY 011.

 If you have AP or transfer credit for either CHM 030 or PHY 011 & 012, then you should take the other science (e.g. if you have CHM 030 credit, enroll in PHY 011 & 012).
 If you have AP or transfer credit for both CHM 030 and PHY 011 & 12, then you will have room for another course, such as ECO 001 or an option from the list of humanities (HU) or social science (SS) courses (which are requirements for your major and will need to be taken at some point).

-If you are taking CHM 030, you should register for ENGR 010.
+If you are taking CHM 030 or CHM 040, you should register for ENGR 010.
 If you are taking PHY 011 & 012, you will wait until spring semester to take ENGR 010.

 The normal math course is MATH 021 - Calculus I (4 credits).
 If you have AP credit or transfer credit for MATH 021, you can register for MATH 022 - Calculus II (4 credits).
 Some students could be asked to register for a different math course such as MATH 000 - Preparation for Calculus (2 credits) or MATH 075 - Calculus I, Part A (2 credits).
 You will receive instructions regarding which MATH course to register for prior to registration in early July; you should follow them.
 DO NOT register for MATH 051 or MATH 081 as these will not provide credit for engineers nor allow students to later take MATH 022.